ibm-cloud-docs/EventStreams/messagehub123.md

 {{site.data.keyword.messagehub}} permissions are configured using IAM policies.
 An IAM policy consists of the following information:

 * a service ID
-* an {{site.data.keyword.Bluemix_short}} resource defined by a service name, service instance, region, IAM resource type, and IAM resource
+* an {{site.data.keyword.Bluemix_short}} resource that is defined by a service name, service instance, region, IAM resource type, and IAM resource
 * a role (Reader, Writer, or Manager)

 For more information about IAM, see: